-The following are just some of my favorite books of all time.
+The following are just some of my favorite business/psychology books.
 I highly recommend these and that you make reading new books a part of your established routine.
 There is nothing more helpful than remaining a life-long learner so you have more to bring to every conversation and additional ideas to all you seek to accomplish.
 I hope you enjoy this book list and I commit to add new books periodically.

 Getting Naked by Patrick Lencione